Skip to content

 nah update

-Update the hook script after a pip upgrade.
+Update installed files after a pip upgrade.

 nah uninstall

-Remove nah hooks from a coding agent.
+Remove nah from a target.

 nah config show